jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/_reclaimableoverflowof.md

     // If the amount being redeemed is the total supply, return the rest of the overflow. if (_tokenCount == _totalSupply) return _currentOverflow;
     ```
 7. Get a reference to the redemption rate that should be used in the redemption bonding curve formula.
 If the current funding cycle has an active ballot, use its ballot redemption rate, otherwise use the standard redemption rate.
-This lets project's configure different bonding curves depending on the state of pending reconfigurations.
-This rate is out of 10000.
+This lets projects configure different bonding curves depending on the state of pending reconfigurations.

     ```solidity
     // Use the ballot redemption rate if the queued cycle is pending approval according to the previous funding cycle's ballot.